nils-mathieu/neodym/README.md

 Nothing to see yet!
 The project is still in its early stages of development.

+## Installation Guide

+At the moment, no pre-compiled binaries for the Neodym operating system are available.
+The project is modified basically every day and keeping those up to date would be impossible.

+If you want to try out Neodym, you can follow the [installation guid](INSTALLATION.md)!

 ## Hardware Support

 The kernel aims to support multiple CPU architecture (though it is currently mainly focused on